 Particular caution is needed when interpreting small, year-to-year changes in estimates from sample surveys.
 Any differences over time in the indicators based on the Household Economic Survey (which is used to estimate the housing affordability and housing quality indicators) and the New Zealand Health Survey (used to estimate the food insecurity indicator) are subject to sample error.
 Sample error arises because the indicators are estimated with some uncertainty around the true indicator rate, because a sample, rather than the whole population, is surveyed.
 Sample error quantifies this uncertainty and is used to define a range, termed the 'confidence interval', within which estimates from repeated, random samples of the same population, at the same time, are likely to fall.
-Figures within the report also notes whether any changes between years are statistically significant.
-Non-significant changes are reported as either no change or within sample error.
+Figures within the report based on sample survey data include 95% confidence intervals.
+Where relevant, the report also notes whether any changes between years are statistically significant.
+Nonsignificant changes are reported as either no change or within sample error.
 It should be noted that this does not take account of various sources of non-sampling error such as non-response bias.